mhoshim/powershell/README.md

-Welcome to the CDFC Script.
 This script will automate the following tasks:

 - Enable Auto-Login
 - Rename the computer